 Luckily, production orders provide all these details in one fell swoop.
 This way, everything you need to know for manufacturing is contained within a single document.

 For most DTC brands, production planning is a long-term, ongoing practice that ensures all your resources and materials are ready whenever you need them.

 But you can further streamline your production planning with the help of a proficient operations platform like Cogsy.

 Plus, this software can improve your relationships with manufacturers by helping you communicate your production plans up to 12 months in advance.
-This level of transparency not only forms stronger connections but also gives you leverage to negotiate better vendor terms.
+This level of transparency forms stronger connections and gives you leverage to negotiate better vendor terms.

 It’s easy to waste money when making decisions on a whim.

 Without proper planning and real-time inventory data, your brand is bound to limit its order accuracy and increase production costs.